-The .MEASURE command can also take optional [qualifiers] that limit the time window when .MEASURE is applied.
+The .MEASURE command can also take optional [qualifiers] that limit the time window (or DC sweep values) when .MEASURE is applied.
 The [qualifiers] also place numeric limits on what state a value is considered to be in (e.g., ON and OFF), and provide numeric qualification on comparisons of values (e.g., MINVAL).
-The supported qualifiers are:
+A partial list of the supported qualifiers is as follows.
+See the Xyce Reference Guide [3] for more details on these qualifiers, and for the complete list of supported qualifiers for each combination of analysis type and measure type.